Patrick Wolff: Investing career

 Wolff was previously a managing director at San Francisco hedge fund Clarium, a $3B global macro hedge fund.
 He left Clarium to launch Grandmaster Capital Management, a hedge fund that received seed capital from Peter Thiel, the founder of Clarium and a strong chess player himself.

 Hedge Fund Alert reported that Wolff started the wind-down process of Grandmaster Capital in June 2015.

-Over the past several years, Wolff has given a blindfolded simultaneous exhibition for all comers at the annual Berkshire Hathaway shareholder meeting in Omaha, Nebraska headed by CEO Warren Buffett and Vice-Chairman Charlie Munger.
+Over the past several years, Wolff has given a blindfolded simultaneous exhibition for all comers at the annual Berkshire Hathaway shareholder meeting in Omaha, Nebraska which were attended by former CEO Warren Buffett and former Vice-Chairman Charlie Munger.

+Run for public office

+Wolff entered the 2026 race for California's Insurance Commissioner.
+According to Wolff, the January 2025 Southern California wildfires inspired him to run for California Insurance Commissioner, and he has no plans to run for any other office in the future.
+Wolff's platform included "holding insurance companies accountable, increasing choice and competition, and improving transparency".
+As part of his campaign, Wolff engaged in speed chess with voters, with a promise to reward any voter who defeats him with one month of homeowner's or renter's insurance.
+He ultimately failed to advance to the general election after finishing fifth.

 Personal life

 Wolff is the youngest son of the philosopher Robert Paul Wolff and literary historian Cynthia Griffin Wolff.
 His brother is professor of law Tobias Barrington Wolff.

 Originally from the Boston area, Wolff currently resides in San Francisco.